 Additionally, some video series titles have changed, and we have updated how the series titles are displayed to you:

 Series titles now come at the end of a video so you can more quickly identify the topic in search results.

 Basic pathology videos now include the label Foundations, e.g. Acute respiratory distress syndrome (ARDS): Foundations.

 High-Yield videos are now called Pathology review videos, e.g. Microcytic anemias: Pathology review.

 Clinical Reasoning videos are now called Clinical practice videos, e.g. Stroke: Clinical practice.

-For now, changes related to video discoverability are available to MD students, but we will roll out these changes for DO, PA, premedical, RN, and NP students in the coming months.
-The new and improved UI is available to everyone right now!
+For now, changes related to video discoverability are available to MD students.
+These changes are also live for DO, PA, RN, and NP students, but the navigation might look slightly different.

 Thanks for checking out today’s update!
 If you have any questions or want to share feedback about your new experience on Osmosis, our Support Team is more than happy to help.
 Please reach out to [email protected].